HarveyBates/Open-JIP/README.md

 Note that most of the comonents are suface mount (SMD), this is due to their increased reliablity and in my opinion its easier to assemble SMD compared to through-hole (THT) components.

+To order the circuit board I reccomend using [JLCPCB](https://jlcpcb.com/).
+Simpily open the folder titled Electronics and compress the housed Gerber folder into a ```.zip``` file.
+Then on the JLCPCB website drag and drop the ```.zip``` file into the order form.
+The default settings are sutiable and you will receive 5 circuit boards for around $30 AUD.

 #### Other

 In addition to the above electronics you will need a few components such as a Teensy microcontroller, power supply and computer to use the device.
 A table of all these additional items can be found in the folder location ```Open-JIP/Bill of Materials/Other```.